dtcenter/MET/docs/Users_Guide/series-analysis.rst

 5. To set both the forecast and observations to the same set of files, use the optional -both file_1 ... file_n | both_file_list option to the same set of files.
 This is useful when reading the NetCDF matched pair output of the Grid-Stat tool which contains both forecast and observation data.

-6. The -aggregate option specifies the path to an existing Series-Analysis output file.
+6. The -aggr option specifies the path to an existing Series-Analysis output file.
 When computing statistics for the input forecast and observation data, Series-Analysis aggregates the partial sums (SL1L2, SAL1L2 line types) and contingency table counts (CTC, MCTC, and PCT line types) with data provided in the aggregate file.
 This option enables Series-Analysis to run iteratively and update existing partial sums, counts, and statistics with new data.

-.. note:: When the -aggregate option is used, only statistics that are derivable from partial sums and contingency table counts can be requested.
+.. note:: When the -aggr option is used, only statistics that are derivable from partial sums and contingency table counts can be requested.

 7. The -paired option indicates that the -fcst and -obs file lists are already paired, meaning there is a one-to-one correspondence between the files in those lists.
 This option affects how missing data is handled.
 When -paired is not used, missing or incomplete files result in a runtime error with no output file being created.
 When -paired is used, missing or incomplete files result in a warning with output being created using the available data.